Christian Education is very important for the life of the Orthodox Church.

 Adult Education @ St Nicholas Orthodox Church:

 For our parish community, we currently have an in-depth study group that meets most every Sunday night at at a home in Springdale, AR, starting at 6:00 pm.
-We are currently studying Luke-Acts.
+We are currently studying The Gospel According to St John.
 These discussions are open to anyone that is interested, and it is a great opportunity to not only learn more about our Faith but also to get to know each other better!

 On Sunday mornings, following the Divine Liturgy, we have an adult catechesis class that meets for 15 minutes during coffee hour.
 We are studying the Hebrew/Christian concept of Sacred Time, doing an overview of various aspects of the Orthodox Faith (great for inquirers or recent converts!).